SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 SMSF Binding Death Benefit Nomination – what happens to Super when you die?

-What is a Binding Nomination?
+What is a Binding Nomination in Superannuation?

 But who gets your super at death?
 An SMSF Binding Death Benefit Nomination directs where your super goes at death.
 It either goes to a person (dependent) or into your Will.